Consultants

 Ipswich Hospital

-I have been a Consultant at Ipswich Hospital since 2002 and provide specialist clinics in diabetes and endocrinology with additional clinics in antenatal diabetes and the diabetic foot.
+I have been a Consultant at Ipswich Hospital since 2002.
+I provide specialist clinics in diabetes and endocrinology with additional clinics in antenatal diabetes and the diabetic foot.

-I trained as a doctor in London, qualifying in 1992, and undertook specialist training in the East Midlands, during which time I undertook a higher research degree.
+I trained as a doctor in London, qualifying in 1992, and undertook specialist training in the East Midlands.
+During this time I undertook a higher research degree.

 David Gannon